paradite/devin-public-pr-stats/README.md

 # devin-public-pr-stats
 Stats on public PRs merged by Devin

-## PR created and merged in 2024 December
+## PRs created and merged in 2024 December

 GitHub search query: